 Many of my patients with ADHD explain that they’re often accused of being lazy, which leaves them feeling guilty for not being as productive and motivated as others expect them to be.

-The reality, however, is that people with ADHD truly want to succeed but struggle to initiate and complete what others may consider “simple” tasks.
+However, the reality is that people with ADHD truly want to succeed but may struggle to initiate and complete what others may consider “simple” tasks.

 Even sorting through mail or answering an email can be daunting because it requires a lot more sustained mental energy for someone with this condition.